joaoag/CV/README.md

 I'm a full stack developer with a background in art and writing.
 A recent graduate from Makers Academy, I'm now looking to join an organisation that values clean code, agile working practices and continual learning.
 I love learning new technologies, pairing, solving puzzles and writing well-designed and test-driven code.

-Before joining Makers I split my time between my art practice, writing and administrative work.
-I enjoyed how systematic and efficient you had to be for administration, but it didn't offer the intellectual and creative challenges of art and writing.
+Before joining Makers I split my time between writing, my art practice and administrative roles.
+The administrative work was enjoyably systematic and efficient, but it didn't offer the intellectual and creative challenges of art and writing.
+After working on [The Odin Project](https://www.theodinproject.com/home)

 ## Skills